KV31: Mummies

+Mummy C2

-Mummy C2 is likely to be a young male aged 20–25 years based on the fusion of the epiphyses and the slightly worn teeth.
+This individual is likely to be a young male aged 20–25 years based on the fusion of the epiphyses and the slightly worn teeth.
 The body measures 159 cm and the height in life based on the measurements of the long bones is 165 cm.
 The front half of the head is covered with layers of linen bandages but they are missing on the back of the head, revealing braided hair.
 The ears may have been plugged; the brain appears not to have been removed.
 The organs have been removed and the torso is stuffed with rolls of resin-soaked linen.
 This body retains much of its bandaging, with the arms and legs preserving at least a dozen layers of fabric.
 The body is separated into several pieces, with the head and pelvis with the legs being separated from the torso and arms.
 Cut marks left by robbers are visible in the bandage layers of the face and thighs; a portion of the front wall of the torso has been removed.
 The body exhibits several post-mortem fractures and parts of both hands and parts of the left foot are missing.